 What do you think this program will output?

 Let’s look at how this works.
-First, we instantiate a C class object. rBase is an A pointer, which we set to point to the A portion of the C object.
-Finally, we call rBase.GetName(). rBase.GetName() evaluates to A::GetName().
-However, A::GetName() is virtual, so the compiler will check all the classes between A and C to see if it can find a more-derived match.
-First, it checks B::GetName(), and finds a match.
-Then it checks C::GetName() and finds a better match.
-It does not check D::GetName() because our original object was a C, not a D. Consequently, rBase.GetName() resolves to C::GetName().
+First, we instantiate a C class object. rBase is an A reference, which we set to reference the A portion of the C object.
+Finally, we call rBase.getName(). rBase.getName() evaluates to A::getName().
+However, A::getName() is virtual, so the compiler will call the most-derived match between A and C. In this case, that is C::getName().
+Note that it will not call D::getName(), because our original object was a C, not a D, so only functions between A and C are considered.

 As a result, our program outputs: